Theemiss/sorting_algorithms/README.md

 compile it with

-`gcc 4.8.4 -Wall -Werror -Wextra -pedantic {File Name Based on the sort You want} print_array.c print_list.c` -o sort.
+`gcc 4.8.4 -Wall -Werror -Wextra -pedantic {File Name Based on the sort You want} print_array.c print_list.c -o sort` .
 You can then run it by invoking `./sort` in that same directory.

 ## Bubble Sort